n4mine/cacheserver/README.md

 ## For production

 * use rpc in [rpc/cacheserver.go](./rpc/cacheserver.go)
-* need to unpack in client by use
+* need to unpack data in client side

 ```go
 type DataResp struct {